Miljan Mutavdžić

 Miljan Mutavdžić (Миљан Мутавџић; born 3 February 1986) is a Serbian professional footballer who plays as a central or defensive midfielder.

-Between 2008 and 2009, Mutavdžić earned two international caps for the Serbian national team, both friendlies.
+Between 2008 and 2009, Mutavdžić earned two international caps for the Serbia national team, both friendlies.

 Club career

 Early years

 Mutavdžić made his senior debut while playing for Bane in the Second League of Serbia and Montenegro.
 He then moved to Javor Ivanjica in the winter of 2005, spending there the following four years, until the winter of 2009.
 Mutavdžić was a member of the team that won the 2007–08 Serbian First League with an unbeaten record.
 He also went on a six-month loan to Metalac Gornji Milanovac in the first half of the 2005–06 season.

 Malmö FF

 In March 2009, Mutavdžić was officially transferred to Malmö FF.
 He scored on his league debut for the club in a 1–0 away victory over BK Häcken.
 However, Mutavdžić suffered a knee injury less than a week later, causing him to miss the rest of the 2009 season.
 He faced some problems while recovering from his injury, but managed to play 12 league games in the 2010 season, helping the club win its first Allsvenskan title since 2004.
 Fully recovered, Mutavdžić played regularly during the 2011 season, making 22 league appearances and scoring once.
 He also made nine appearances in European competitions that year, when the club was eliminated in the play-off round of the Champions League, before reaching the group stage of the Europa League.